daniel1noble/metaDigitise/README.md

 4 iris_scatter_multigrp.png versicolor Sepal Length (mm) 5.936769 0.5292535 44 0.5157938 scatterplot
 ```

 Our summary output has all the relevant information about the means and standard deviations for each of the variables.
-The user will notice an `r` column indicating the correlation coefficient between Sepal width and length for each species (provided because this is a scatterplot).
+The user will notice an `r` column indicating the correlation coefficient between sepal width and length for each species (provided because this is a scatterplot).
 These match reasonably well with the actual means of Sepal length and width for each of the species in the `iris` dataset:

 ```
      Species meanSL meanSW